 Know Your Market

 Whatever niche your YouTube channel covers, it should be one that you have the necessary experience and knowledge of.
+Understanding YouTube niches is your way to get ahead!
 The audience on YouTube, overall, can spot a fake a mile off.
 They are also likely to see through an individual who is winging it.
 Therefore, it’s highly recommended to stick to what you know.

 If you are looking to corner the market in a particular department, then consider the possible angles for your channel.
 Keep things simple.
 If you just want to run a channel where you discuss specific topics that interest you, that’s entirely valid.
 However, for the sake of clarity, try to narrow down the appeal and direction of your channel.